 If the topping is even a little bit warm, the top of the ice cream will melt and come up through the chocolate layer, and end up looking like this when I hurried (like usual).

 And not pretty like this, when my daughter took her time and let the topping cool completely.
 The topping will get nice and thick as it cools.
 Pour the cooled topping on the ice cream layer and add peanuts.
-We like our peanuts whole; chop them if you'd like it better that way
+We like our peanuts whole; chop them if you'd prefer them that way.

 This peanut buster dessert qualifies as a parfait even though the presentation is simpler.
 Why?
 Because the definition of the French word parfait is, literally, something perfect!
 We all think so, and we hope you love it too!